 Know What Size and Shape of Glasses You Need

 One of the downfalls of ordering glasses online is that you can’t try them on before you buy them.
 This means that you need to give a lot more thought to the size and shape of your glasses before you make your order.
-If you’re unsure how wide your glasses should be, look at the inside of the arms on either your old pair of glasses or a pair that fits you in a shop.
+If you’re unsure how wide your glasses should be, look at the inside of the arms on either your old pair of glasses or a pair that fits you in a shop or you can Order glasses online if you already know the specifications of them.
 You’ll find two double-digit numbers.
 The first is the width of the lenses and the second is the width of the bridge across your nose.
 If you know these measurements, then you can look out for glasses online that you know will fit you.

 It’s also a great idea to give a little thought to your face shape before making a purchase online.
 You probably already have a good idea of which style you prefer, but a different style might suit you better.
 The theory behind glasses and face shapes can get quite complex when you read a lot into it, and it’s something that ought to get an entire article dedicated to it in its own right.
 So, for this article, the best overall tip to adhere to is this: balance out your features with glasses that are a different shape to your face.
 This means that people with round faces ought to wear square or rectangular sunglasses, and that people with square, oblong, or angular faces should wear round glasses – or at least glasses with soft, rounded edges to them.